Sabarikirishwaran/GIC2025-WorldBankTrack/README.md

 - **Léa Cassé** – Quantum Machine Learning & Environmental Data (PhD, Univ. of Waikato / École Polytechnique)
 Expertise: QRU-based models, forecasting, TAIAO project collaborator.
 ---

+## License

+This project is licensed under the **Polyform Noncommercial License**.

+You may use, modify, and share this software only for **noncommercial** purposes, under the terms specified in the Polyform Noncommercial license.

+For the full text of the license, see the [$LICENSE$](./LICENSE) file in this repository.